aryanm9026/aiHelp/README.md

    - Provides AI-generated responses to user queries, such as code explanations, error detection, and optimization suggestions.

 3. **Quick Suggestions**:
-   - Displays suggested questions like "Enhance this code", "Explain this code", and "Find errors in this code" for quick interaction.
+   - Displays suggested questions like "Solve this code", "Explain this code", and "Do it in another way" for quick interaction.

 4. **Interactive Chatbox**:
    - A chatbox interface where users can type their queries and receive AI-generated responses.
    - Supports drag-to-move, resizing, and minimizing the chatbox.

-5. **Typing Indicator**:
-   - Shows a "AI is typing..." indicator while the AI processes the input.

-6. **Clear Chat**:
-   - Allows users to clear the chat history with a single click.

-7. **Input Validation**:
+5. **Input Validation**:
    - Prevents empty queries from being sent.

-8. **Modern Design**:
+6. **Modern Design**:
    - A sleek and user-friendly design with gradients, shadows, and animations.

 ---